-Scroll down below this section to see the full gammut of locations that you can use for your Denver elopement or mini wedding.
+Scroll down below this section to see the full spread of locations that you can use for your Denver elopement or mini wedding.
 I put together a huuuuge list of resources that doesn’t fit up here, hahaha.

-do you need an officiant?
+Do you need an officiant?